Jrho19/craigslist_csv_2017/README.md

 # README

 ### CSV Challenge

 - Write a web scraper that will generate a csv of all the 3 bedroom, 2 bathroom homes for rent in a given city on Craigslist.
 - The CSV should have the following columns: title, address (if available), monthly rent (if available), URL to original listing.

-The App required me to use Nokogiri, HTTParty, Open-URI.
+The App required me to use Nokogiri, Open-URI, CSV.

 ## Display

 After adding my dependencies I decided to start by displaying what my code was doing first in the terminal before building the actual data structures with the parsed data.
-I called it "The Display Section"
+I refer to it as the "The Display Section"

 ## Build